yujiahu415/EZannot/README.md

-# EZannot
-Annotate images with ease.
+# EZannot: annotate images and measure the annotated with ease.